 - Heads of Retail Operations

-who attended the 2024 event in Seoul.
+View who attended the 2025 event in Tokyo.

 - 24Seven Retail Stores